The Confident Eater

 Mum was suitably miffed that her time was a roller coaster of negativity and dad got happy hour!

-Fortunately, fixing this is a key part of all our programs.
+Fortunately, fixing roller-coaster mealtimes is one of the quickest and easiest things to do, in a space where many things aren’t!
 If you work with us one on one, this is something that we can turn around almost immediately.

 Looking closely at the family who couldn’t have pleasurable meals but had lovely reading time, got me wondering about why.
 How can the same child experience two different family activities in the same night and one be a source of joy and the other be a trial for everyone?